 Below is some of the information compiled from students interviewing professionals in various fields of study.
 Each interviewee provided some helpful tips on what makes a strong argument in their field as well as an example of a strong argumentative paper.
-Listed below are the two most important pieces of advice each professional gave about writing persuasively in a given field.
+Listed below are the four most important pieces of advice each professional gave about writing persuasively in a given field.

 Field: African-American Studies